mitchellwrosen/snowdrift/README.md

       ./scripts/push-ghc-8.2.2-docker-image.sh

-* Tarball the code.
-This creates a tarball in `/dist` that the build image will have access to via a Docker `--mount`.

-    cabal sdist

 * Build the code inside the build container.
-This places a `snowdrift` binary inside the `/dist` dir on the host.

       ./scripts/build-snowdrift-in-docker-container.sh

+  To make subsequent manual builds faster, this will use two docker volumes for the cabal build directory and cabal nix-style store.
+You can see these by
+  running:

+      docker volume ls

+  It's safe to delete either them at any time by running:

+      docker volume rm snowdrift-cabal-dist
+      docker volume rm snowdrift-cabal-store

-* Build the Docker image to deploy, which contains the snowdrift executable.
+* Build the Docker image to deploy, which contains the `snowdrift` executable at `/bin/snowdrift`.

     ./scripts/build-snowdrift-docker-image.sh